kellysutton/crude-mutant/README.md

 cm "app/models/post.rb" "bundle exec rspec"
 ```

+## See Also

+If you’re looking for more serious mutation testing, please have a look at the [mutant](https://github.com/mbj/mutant) gem.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.